haraprasadj/haraprasadj.github.io/_posts/2017-11-08-who-is-the-one-person-to-impress.md

 ---
 layout: post
-title: "Who is the one person we must impress?"
+title: Who is the one person we must impress?
 categories: [Learnings]
 ---